Special Education Needs (SEND)

 Welcome to our SEND page.
 All the information you need on SEND at Gorton Primary School can be found on this page.
-Our SENCO is Kate Williams.
+Our SENCO is Sam Bowden.
 If you wish to speak to the school SENCO please contact the school office and they will make an appointment for you.

 We believe that all pupils, regardless of their needs should be able to access a broad and balanced curriculum, and reach their full learning potential at our school.
 We closely monitor how all of our children are progressing both academically, socially and emotionally, but are particularly keen to ensure that children with special needs or who are vulnerable are well-supported.